Coronavirus and pubs: Minutes reveal NPHET’s fears over 'disinhibiting effect'

 The State’s public health team NPHET privately expressed concerns about the opening of pubs stating that alcohol has a “disinhibiting effect” on people.

-NPHET recommended last week that Dublin needed to be moved to Level 3 of the Government’s new five-level alert system for containing coronavirus.
-It advised that pubs not serving food should stay shut when they reopened elsewhere in the country on Monday.
-The Government also agreed with NPHET’s other recommendation that pubs serving food, and restaurants, while staying open in Dublin, could only serve customers outside.
+NPHET recommended last week that Dublin needed to be moved to Level 3 of the Government’s new five-level alert system for containing coronavirus and that pubs not serving food should stay shut when they reopened elsewhere in the country on Monday.
+The Government also agreed with NPHET’s recommendation that pubs serving food, and restaurants, while staying open in Dublin could only serve customers outside.

 The recommendations were sent to Government last week amid rising numbers of coronavirus in the Republic, particularly in Dublin.
 A number of other counties are also at risk of being elevated to Level 3 as case numbers continue to rise in many parts of the State.